Pokhara International Airport: Aids to navigation

 The airport features a 2500 m2 Air Traffic Control (ATC) tower, operations building and an air navigation unit.
 There are two non-precision approaches available at the Pokhara Airport; VHF omnidirectional range along a distance measuring equipment (VOR/DME) and Required Area Navigation (RNAV/RNP).
 The airport is also equipped with a CAT-I ILS system, which includes equipment such as the localizer and the glide path to help aircraft in navigation.
-The ATC tower also supports Wide area multilateration (WAM) based surveillance system, the first of its kind in Nepal.
+The ATC tower also supports a Wide Area Multilateration (WAM) based surveillance system, the first of its kind in Nepal.

 High intensity 870 m extended centerline lights are installed at the southern end of the airport to assist with the approach.
-It is equipped with advanced communication, navigation, and monitoring equipment and a high-end navigational lighting system.
-A QNH altimeter setting will be made available in approach and landing instructions..
-However, QNH coding has generally fallen out of favor to modern telemetry.

-ILS system is said to be operational only after 26 Feb 2023.
+It is equipped with advanced communication, navigation, and monitoring equipment and a high-end navigational lighting system.ILS system is said to be operational only after 26 Feb 2023.

 Terminals

 There are two public terminals at the airport, one for international traffic and one for domestic traffic.
 The new airport infrastructure includes a 10000 m2 international terminal building with a steel roof as well as a 3500 m² customs and cargo building.
 The international terminal can handle up to 610 departing passengers per hour.
 Two terminals, one domestic and one international, will be able to handle one million passengers annually.
-The 4000 m² domestic terminal is located to the western side of the airport.
+The 4000 m² domestic terminal is located on the western side of the airport.